Get Ready for Take Off at NASA Space Center Houston

 NASA's Space Center Houston Attractions

 There's plenty to keep you busy for hours at Space Center Houston.
-All exhibits are included as part of the price of admission, but the simulator rides cost between $6 and $10 per person.
 Learn all about the ongoing exhibits below:

 - Starship Gallery — Admire real spacecrafts in this fascinating exhibit including the Apollo 17 Command Module, Mercury 9 "Faith 7," Gemini V, and more.
 Walk through the orbital workshop of the Skylab 1-G Trainer and the living quarters for astronauts training for a space mission.
 Take a selfie at the actual podium John F. Kennedy used during his famous 1962 speech imploring America to reach the moon.
 Touch a 3.8 billion-year-old moon rock, and get an eyeful of a Lunar Roving Vehicle used for astronaut training purposes.
 Take your time wandering through this fascinating and educational exhibit.